EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 ## Part VII - Taxonomic assignment

 I make taxonomic assignments using the RDP Classifier (Wang et al., 2007) available at https://sourceforge.net/projects/rdp-classifier/ .
-I use this with the COI files ready to be used with the classiier (Porter & Hajibabaei, 2018 Sci Rep) available at https://github.com/terrimporter/CO1Classifier/releases .
+I use this with the COI files ready to be used with the CO1 classifier v3.2 (Porter & Hajibabaei, 2018 Sci Rep) available at https://github.com/terrimporter/CO1Classifier/releases .
 This step can take a while depending on the filesize so I like to submit this as a job on its own or using Linux screen so that I can safely detach the session while it is running.
 I like to map read number from the ESV/OTU table to the taxonomic assignments using the add_abundance_to_rdp_out4.plx script.
 Then I append the marker name to the start of each OTU id using vi (replace MARKER with the name of your marker).

 ```linux
 java -Xmx8g -jar /path/to/rdp_classifier_2.12/dist/classifier.jar classify -t /path/to/rRNAClassifier.properties -o cat.denoised.out cat.denoised